 Refractive errors are a common eye problem among many individuals that can impede their day-to-day tasks.
-Eyeglasses and contact lenses are temporary solutions for these problems and need to be changed at intervals with the vision change.
+Eyeglasses and contact lenses are temporary solutions for these problems and must be changed at intervals with the vision change.
 To give a permanent solution for this condition, LASIK and Femto LASIK were introduced in optics.
-The treatments have changed the lives of millions of people worldwide by benefiting them with a clear vision.
+The treatments have changed the lives of millions of people worldwide by providing them with a clear vision.
 While LASIK’s name stays popular, many people do not understand the difference between LASIK and Femto LASIK treatment and determine the most suitable choice for them.
 Hence, this article will look into the procedures of these two treatments and the benefits of each process.

 LASIK Eye Surgery